dominiclizarraga/dominiclizarraga.github.io/_posts/books/2022-02-14-test_jason_swett.md

 ---
+categories:
+  - book
+layout: book
-title: The Beginner’s Guide to Rails Testing Jason Swett
+title: "The Beginner’s Guide to Rails Testing Jason Swett"
-categories: blog
-layout: post
+publisher:
+published: "2022"
+author: Jason Swett.
+rating: 5.0
 ---

+Here I wrote the parts I considered most important from this book, Jason goes from explaining different types of tests, which ones he uses, DSL, how to think on testing from a specification perspective

 The eight types of RSpec specs

 • Model specs